shaunpez/shaunpezeshki.com/src/blog/post-48.md

 <div class="prose prose-lg max-w-none mt-10">

-## We're All Staying on Social Media in 2026 and Here's Why

 Bad news.
 We're all staying online.
 That quiet fantasy where we delete our accounts and go touch grass?
 It's not happening.

 ## The Analog Narrative Is a Delusion